ChainSafe/lodestar/docs/usage/prometheus-grafana.md

 <!-- prettier-ignore-start -->
 !!! info
-    8008 is also the default port specified in the prometheus.yml in the lodestar repo
+    8008 is also the default port specified in the `prometheus.yml` in the lodestar repository
 <!-- prettier-ignore-end -->

 Then run the Lodestar beacon node with